-It may seem difficult at first but all you need to do is understand the logic and remember a few sentence structures and general rules.
-With a lot of practice, it will become second nature to you.
+Just like studying for IELTS, it may seem difficult at first.
+However, to understand tenses all you need to do is understand the logic and remember a few sentence structures and general rules.
+With some practice, it will become second nature to you.
 Let’s get started.

 The tense that is used to refer to events, actions, and conditions that are happening all the time, or exist now.

 The tense that is used for actions happening now or for an action that is unfinished.
 This tense is also used when the action is temporary.

 - “I am swimming in my neighbour’s pool now.”

 - “She is speaking to my mum at the moment.”